-RCTC will begin construction in early 2013 to widen a 12.5-mile section of Interstate 215 between Scott Road in Menifee and Nuevo Road in Perris.
+RCTC started construction in early 2013 to widen a 12.5-mile section of Interstate 215 between Scott Road in Menifee and Nuevo Road in Perris.

 One lane will be added in each direction to this section of I-215.
 Once completed, there will be three continuous northbound lanes and three continuous southbound lanes on I-215 between I-15 and State Route 60.

 Where possible, the lanes will be added within the existing freeway median, which measures 46 feet in width in some areas.
 In other sections, the median is only 22 feet wide, which is not sufficient to accommodate the widening.
 In those areas, lanes will be added to the outer edge of the freeway.
 Using the existing median to the greatest extent possible will reduce the impact to homes and businesses located next to the freeway.